edamame-load-test/edamame-load-test.github.io/docs/case-study.md

   <p>🖼️Chart that compares cloud services</p>
 </div>

 Another issue is that cloud-based solutions are not as flexible.
 For example, the k6 open-source load tester is quite extensible, which allows developers to customize which metrics their load tests are tracking by default.
-However, the [k6 cloud platform does not support utilizing these extensions](https://k6.io/blog/extending-k6-with-xk6/), which compromises developer experience.
+However, the k6 cloud platform does not support utilizing these extensions[^13], which compromises developer experience.

 ### c.
 An in-between

 There are limited options when it comes to a distributed load testing solution that is both open-source and offers many of the benefits of a cloud-based service.
-[Artillery is one example of an open-source tool that allows for distributed load tests that are easy to deploy](https://www.artillery.io/docs/guides/guides/distributed-load-tests-on-aws-lambda), but it comes with significant drawbacks.
+Artillery is one example of an open-source tool that allows for distributed load tests that are easy to deploy[^14], but it comes with significant drawbacks.
 Tests are run using AWS Lambda (AWS's serverless function offering), which limits them to a 15-minute duration.
 Distributed load tests run using Artillery also cannot be stopped mid-test.

 Edamame lives in the liminal space between a DIY and a SaaS solution.
 It is open-source and provides many of the benefits of a cloud-based service such as managed distribution and near real-time data visualization.
 It also addresses the primary limitation of these services by giving users full control over their data.
 Edamame is built with collaboration apps in mind and features meaningful metrics for both HTTP and WebSockets out of the box.